Hemispheres (Rush album): Side one

 Side one is occupied by "Cygnus X-1 Book II: Hemispheres", an 18-minute sequel to "Cygnus X-1 Book I: The Voyage" on A Farewell to Kings which had ended on a cliffhanger.
-Book I concerns an unnamed space explorer who travels to Cygnus X-1, a black hole, in its space ship and is pulled into it.
+Book I concerns an unnamed space explorer who travels to Cygnus X-1, a black hole, in his space ship and is pulled into it.
 In Book II, his wandering soul emerges into Olympus, who witnesses the gods Apollo and Dionysus caught in the struggle between mind and heart, the two leading types of people: those who follow science and knowledge and build cities but with no emotional attachment, and those who live in forests but experience love.
 The clash leads to the world splintered into different hemispheres, and a silent scream from the explorer is heard by the two gods who reconsider and unite.
 They name the explorer Cygnus, the god of balance, and the world is restored with truth and love co-existing.

 Initially, Lee had a different idea for the album's centerpiece track, but after some music had been written the group felt it right to continue the "Cygnus X-1" story.
 Peart started to outline the story and lyrics to Book II three weeks before the band left for Rockfield.
 The process was stressful for him, which took "hours of tearing my hair out", and was only half complete when they arrived at the studio.
 The sequel, like Book I, uses mythology and symbolism to depict a conflict between the gods Apollo and Dionysus, which is resolved when Cygnus intervenes, claiming a balance of heart and mind are what is needed for humans to live well.
 Peart introduced the gong and timpani to his percussion set for the first time; he hadn't thought of adding the instrument on previous albums but thought it was needed for Hemispheres.